What is the No Mow May Challenge?

-Residents are asked to avoid mowing lawns until June with the goal of preventing disturbance of overwintering insects and amphibians that may be burrowed or hiding in leaves and lawns, and to increase food sources to pollinators.
+The goal of this initiative is to prevent the disturbance of overwintering insects and amphibians that may be burrowed or hiding in leaves and lawns and to increase food sources for pollinators.
+Unseasonably warm temperatures may lure them out of hiding and they need a place to retreat to.

 How to manage grass clippings during No Mow May